 We are polite, civil, often enthusiastic and often future fake as we wish to keep you engaged but on the shelf.
 We do not want to see you but we do not wish to lose you, thus this will be done to keep you ‘warm’ and ‘onside’

 You are on the shelf when you are still able to communicate with us albeit at a reduced rate and our responses are benign.
-You can of course find yourself being disengaged from whilst on the shelf, but that is a different topic.
+You can of course find ourself being disengaged from whilst on the shelf, but that is a different topic.

 In terms of disengagement, this happens because of the presence of the Intrinsic Factors.
 If the nature of the Intrinsic Factor is minor then you will be given a Corrective Devaluation.
 Thus, you may be insulted and we storm off and do not answer your calls, giving you a silent treatment but note you are not blocked.
 Blocking would equate to disengagement and of course if we block you, how would we gain the fuel that arises from your repeated pleading text messages?
 You may receive an Absent Silent Treatment as part of this Corrective Devaluation but it will not last for an extensive period, a few days, maybe a week.
 You will be ignored but not blocked.

-If you do not respond to this Corrective Devaluation in the desired way, you may receive another (or the original will be extended) and possibly another – dependent on the nature of the narcissist.
+If you do not respond to this Corrective Devaluation in the desired way, you may received another (or the original will be extended) and possibly another – dependent on the nature of the narcissist.
 However, you are moving closer to receiving a Disengagement Devaluation and then disengagement if you do not yield and respond in the expected and desired manner.